Estimated reading time: 17 minutes

-- Scrape the Cambrium from the tree pane on-site, and the bark slabs when you return to home or camp.
-Collect the soft Cambrium bark in a small pile on the external bark slab, or in a bag, bowl, or cooking pot.
+- Scrape the Cambium from the tree pane on-site, and the bark slabs when you return to home or camp.
+Collect the soft Cambium bark in a small pile on the external bark slab, or in a bag, bowl, or cooking pot.

 - Cut the inner Phloem layer in contact with the outer bark into strips either spaghetti thin or as wide as one inch.

-It’s easy to keep track of which layer you’ve removed because the Cambrium is thin and transparent and the Phloem is thicker and spongy.
-The innermost layer or Cambrium is best for bark-tea infusions, and the outer layer of phloem is used for flours or simply fried or cut into thin strips for a spaghetti type meal after boiling in water.
+It’s easy to keep track of which layer you’ve removed because the Cambium is thin and transparent and the Phloem is thicker and spongy.
+The innermost layer or Cambium is best for bark-tea infusions, and the outer layer of phloem is used for flours or simply fried or cut into thin strips for a spaghetti type meal after boiling in water.

 Basic Tree Bark Preparation Methods

 • Chewed Raw